josephlett/api_music/README.md

 # api_music
-This is the path to find out what trends make music traks go viral on streaming websites
+This is the path to find out what trends make music tracks go viral on streaming websites